 Whatever your level there is something here for everyone.
 This new two week festival allows you to experience workshops in a variety of styles as well as try out your new moves at Salsa Bash, two evening balls, cabaret, or Afternoon Tea Dance.
 Held in Cheltenhams Town Hall.

 The BITE Festival: Throughout the year

 A wide range of foodie events from talks and tastings to food fairs.

 This large outdoor event offers great foodie experiences as well as plenty of shopping and outdoor field sports.
-Food experiences include the Totally Food Show as well as lots of passionate food stands selling local and further afield delicacies.

 You must go for a day out to experience the beautiful surroundings and atmosphere of this food festival.
 With over 80 food stalls selling everything from local cheeses and artisan breads to homemade chutneys and handmade chocolates.
 All set in the stunning surroundings of the historic Gloucester docks.

 Frocester Beer Festival

 Near Stroud, this event allows you to enjoy live music, great food, and over 100 different real ales from more than 50 breweries around the UK.
 There are also lots of wines and cider to taste, in case ales aren’t your thing.

 Canal & Beer, Cider & Perry Festival, The Wharf House, Over Basin and Vineyard Hill